GIDA Director

 Madame Lendrum, as she was called, had the privilege of being the last direct pupil of Nicolas Legat of the Imperial Ballet School in Russia.
 Nicolas Legat was also the great teacher of Nijinsky and Anna Pavlova.
 Pearl Gaden Westlake and Derek Westlake were both soloists with the Sadlers Well’s Ballet when it became the Royal Ballet.

+Jennifer was the last pupil of Madame Anna Lendrum, and a photo can be seen of her in Anna’s autobiography published in 2008 just before she died at the age of 102.
 Under Madame Lendrum’s training, Jennifer was awarded a spot to train at the acclaimed Royal Ballet School at White Lodge in Richmond Park, Surrey.
-The school was under Royal Charter whose patron until recently was Princess Margaret and Queen Elisabeth II.
+The school was under Royal Charter whose patron until recently was Princess Margaret and Queen Elizabeth II.

 Jennifer Bell Grey